 The highest-paid offensive tackles in the NFL | 6-10

-After losing left tackle Anthony Castanzo this past offseason, the Indianapolis Colts locked up their right tackle Braden Smith.
-Smith had one year remaining on his deal when he signed a four-year $70 million contract extension.
-The new deal will make him the ninth-highest paid OT and includes $42 million in guarantees.
+After losing left tackle Anthony Castonzo this past offseason, the Indianapolis Colts locked up their right tackle Braden Smith.
+Smith had one year remaining on his deal when he signed a four-year, $70 million contract extension.
+The new contract makes him the 10-highest paid OT and includes $42 million in guarantees.

 The highest-paid offensive tackles in the NFL | 2-5

 Which offensive tackles make up the top five in terms of the highest-paid at the position?
 Terron Armstead could push his way onto this list, and if Brown can secure a long-term extension from the Chiefs, he could also find himself in this group.

 5) Ryan Ramczyk, New Orleans Saints | AAV: $19.2 million

 Ryan Ramczyk is currently the highest-paid among offensive tackle who plays on the right side of the line.
 The Saints got a deal done with Ramczyk ahead of the 2021 season.
 The new money on the deal was $96 million across five additional years.
 Ramczyk is now under contract through the 2026 season.

 The extension had a $19 million signing bonus, $43 million guaranteed at signing, and $60 million in total guarantees.
 Ramczyk will count just $8.476 million against the Saints’ salary cap this season.
 That is because the Saints restructured his deal to move $14.565 million in cap space into future years.
 His cap number is due to be more than $21.441 million in each of the next four years.